 One of my current NIH funded projects is studying the etiology of mis- and disinformation among Latino immigrants and the related “chilling effects,” including enrolling in Medicaid and seeking health care, because of government laws or action.
-Another ongoing NIH project is examining the effects of multiple public health emergencies on Puerto Rico’s health care system.
+Another ongoing NIH project is examining the effects of multiple public health emergencies (hurricanes, earthquakes, covid) on Puerto Rico’s health care system and residents' access to care.
+A grant from the American Cancer Society will advance the ACS Cancer Action Network’s goal of improving access to care and mitigating the financial hardship of seeking cancer screening by evaluating the combined effects of state paid leave laws and Medicaid expansion on colorectal cancer screening.

 Please contact me if you are a interested in collaboration, consultation, or mentoring.